World-Class US&UK-Based Support!

 I have now come to the conclusion that I will make my own list and keep proper records of what works and what doesn’t – yes it’s a great idea and I tell everyone to do that, but now I have a proper plan of how I will achieve this in a methodical manner and with my newly acquired index card system I will definitely do it.

-This method will work for each of the laser diodes available from YoraHome, whether you have the 3W, 5.5W or the 15W, or even the CO2 lasers with one of the big beasts (Yora 40W, 50W or the almighty 60W).
+This method will work for each of the laser diodes available from YoraHome, whether you have the 3W, 5.5W or the 15W, or even the CO2 lasers with one of the big beasts (Yora 40W, 50W or 60W).

 Each material I try out now, I’m going to do a grid and check how it responds to varying Power & Speed settings.
 I’m going to use an extremely basic grid as below.
 Being a LaserGRBL fan, I’ll be using that, but you could use the same type of grid in whatever software you choose to use.
 And I’ve done it in percentages so that anyone can use it with % power of their laser, (also as power is 0 to 2 in LaserGRBL settings, 2 = 100%, 1.5 = 75% and so on).